on-the-t/on-the-t.github.io/_posts/2015-11-02-Conversation-With-Edoardo-Salvati.md

 <b>Q1.
 How did you get interested in tennis?</b>

-_When I was growing up, I was looking for a sport that could provide a more intimate and less brutal experience than football (both by playing it and watching on TV), which is something of a religion in Italy.
+_When I was growing up, I was looking for a sport that could provide a more relatable and less brutal experience than football (both by playing it and watching on TV), which is something of a religion in Italy.
 Tennis&mdash;with its fair play, calm and sportsmanship&mdash;was a natural antidote.
 My first vivid memory is Stefan Edberg’s Wimbledon semifinal loss to Michael Stich in 1991, when he lost the match without dropping serve.
 Also, my first taste of a statistical oddity in sport.
 I remember watching my first matches, like the 1992 US Open final, on a black and white TV my family owned that had terrible reception.
 When I was still enthralled despite the fluttering lines of grey caused by the bad signal, I knew I was hooked!_

 <b>Q2.
 What is your current involvement with the sport?
 Are you a player, fan, commentator, or would you describe your relationship to the sport in some other way?</b>